class Array<T>

 Std.string(this[1]) + sep + ... + sep + Std.string(this[this.length-1])

-, the result is the empty String ""
+If this is the empty Array [], the result is the empty String "".

 push(x:T):Int